France is finally set to conclude its local elections that were halted at the height of the country's coronavirus outbreak.

 French President Emmanuel Macron's La Republique En Marche (LREM) is the newcomer in the race: in the last municipal elections in 2014, the party wasn't even founded and Macron had not even been appointed economy minister by then-president Francois Hollande.

 LREM won a parliamentary majority in 2017, the year Macron was elected president.
 It came second at last year's European elections, behind Marine Le Pen's far-right party, Rassemblement National (RN).

 Macron said in January that he wasn't concerned with the vote, declaring that "local elections are local elections".
 But it remains a big test ahead of the next presidential election in France in 2022.
-Macron’s support has waned in the face of the "gilets jaunes" ("yellow vests") crisis and his party must now prove that it can win in French regions and rural areas.
+Macron’s support has waned in the face of the "gilets jaunes" ("yellow vests") crisis and the government has been criticised over its handling of the coronavirus crisis.
+Macron's party must now prove that it can win in French regions and rural areas.

 Around 2,000 councillors across France have become LREM members since 2017, but the party is hoping to gain far more, around 10,000, at the municipal elections.